emberjs/rfcs/text/0000-deprecate-component-isvisible.md

 # Summary

-The aim of this RFC is to deprecate the component `isVisible` attribute is not used by ember internally and left undefined unless manually set.
+The aim of this RFC is to deprecate the component's `isVisible` property.
+It is not used by Ember internally and left undefined unless manually set.
 It's poorly documented and component visibility it better managed in template space rather than JS.

 # Motivation

-Component visbility is better handled in tempalte space apposed to the JS alternative.
-Using this attribute to toggle component visibility introduces bugs with `StyleBindingReference` not updating.
+Component visbility is better handled in template space apposed to the JS alternative.
+Using this property to toggle component visibility introduces bugs with `StyleBindingReference` not updating.
 Currently, it adds `display: none` as an inline style which removes all other inline styles attached to an element.
 It is an additional way of hiding components